MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/count-distinctif-aggfunction.md

 > [!NOTE]
 > * This function is limited to 100M unique values.
 An attempt to apply the function on an expression returning too many values will produce a runtime error (HRESULT: 0x80DA0012).
-> * Function performance can be degraded, when operating on multiple data sources from different clusters.
+> * Function performance can be degraded when operating on multiple data sources from different clusters.

 ## Syntax